 Documents—whether they are contracts, agreements (NDAs, LLCs, employment agreements, etc.), invoices, claims, reports, or other forms—all come with important data.

-And they come in various formats too.
+This is where an intro to Intelligent Document Processing becomes crucial.
+They come in various formats too.
 Manually extracting and organizing the information they contain would require a superhuman effort.

 Therefore, to streamline your business processes—and to meet the expectations of your customers who are less and less willing to wait—you need to go for a state-of-the-art solution such as Intelligent Document Processing.